nest/nest-simulator/doc/htmldoc/synapses/synapse_dynamics.rst

 state (membrane potential distance from reversal potential :math:`V_{r}`) of the neuron.

+These changes depend on the opening and closing of ion channels, which are often modeled based on voltage or neurotransmitter binding.

+.. _response_dynamics:

 Response dynamics
 -----------------

 The synaptic dynamics is specified by a kernel :math:`k(t)` that describes the response to an incoming spike.
+Synapntic kernels are normalized such that the peak value equals 1.
+The kernels differ in shape while the delta kernel describes one pulse only at the time point of the arrival spike.
+The exponential models a temporal decay of the post synaptic response.
+Alpha and beta model both model the rise and decay of post synaptic response.

 The dynamics in general is given by

 .. math::